5 Things to Know About Buying an IRA Rental Property With Mortgage Financing

-The concept is that the portion of the income directly derived from the IRA capital — the down payment — is fully tax sheltered.
+The income directly attributed to IRA capital — the down payment — is fully tax sheltered.

 The portion of the income that the IRA receives from the non-IRA (borrowed) money is what is taxable.

-The income attributable to the loaned money is referred to as Unrelated Debt-Financed Income (UDFI), and that is what is being taxed.
-But don’t panic!
+The leveraged income is referred to as Unrelated Debt-Financed Income (UDFI), and that is what is being taxed.

 Many investors act like a spider landed on them when they hear there may be a tax liability inside their IRA.

-While the income generated by UDFI does come with some tax cost and an additional administrative burden, the IRA will still very much benefit from the use of leverage and the higher cash-on-cash returns that leverage can produce.
+While the income generated by UDFI does come with some tax cost and an additional administrative burden, the IRA will still benefit from the higher cash-on-cash returns that leverage can produce.

-For those investors who qualify, this can be a better plan format if your investment strategy will include mortgaged property investments.
+For those investors who qualify, the Solo 401(k) can be a better option if your investment strategy will include mortgaged property investments.

 5. Running the Numbers

-Following is a simple example to illustrate the potential return on investment an IRA may receive from a leveraged property investment and how that would compare with an all-cash purchase by the IRA.
+Following is a simple example to compare a leveraged property investment with an all-cash purchase by the IRA.